Updated: September 5, 2025

 Property prices in Baixa

-As Porto’s historic center, the average asking price for property in Baixa is €5,066 per square meter.
+As Porto’s historic city centre, the average asking price for property in Baixa is €5,066 per square meter.
+A real estate agent in Porto can provide a detailed market insight into the latest prices.

 Property types in Baixa